caue-paiva/airflow_project/README.md

 **CryptoDataETL class (../crypto_data/dags/include/crypto_data_etl.py)**

-This class uses the above functions to **coordinate the extraction of pandas dataframes out of the API data**, with parameters such as Max hours of data that the dataset can have, how many mins should be covered by each rows among others.
+This class uses the above functions to **coordinate the extraction of Pandas Dataframes out of the API data**, with parameters such as Max hours of data that the dataset can have, how many mins should be covered by each rows among others.
 This function provides 2 main public interfaces, **one function for creating a dataset** from scratch and one for **updating an existing dataset** with more and/or newer data.

 **Airflow DAG for orchestrating the ETL pipeline (../crypto_data/dags/crypto_data.py)**